AsyncLuck/lnd_invoice/README.md

-# LND Invoice .net 6 minimal API / Blazor server-side frontend / Prestashop payment module
+# LND Invoice with .net 6 minimal API / Blazor server-side frontend / Prestashop payment module

 ## Goal

 Declare your LND node REST API on Tor and link it to your Prestashop.

-(No database, simple lnd invoice generator connected to your prestashop from your personnal node).
+(No database, simple lnd invoice generator connected to your prestashop from your personnal node)

 ## How